aminhaiqal/aminhaiqal/README.md

 <!--Skills-->
 - 🔭 Right now, I'm diving deep into a project that aims to improve transportation option for studen by student - Quickride.
 It's a thrilling adventure, and I'm excited to see where it takes me.

-- 🌱 I'm currently learning Data Science, and it's an exciting journey filled with endless possibilities and challenges.
+- 🌱 I'm currently learning Data Science & Algorithm, and it's an exciting journey filled with endless possibilities and challenges.
 Data Science is like a vast ocean, and I'm diving in to explore its depths.

 - 👯 I'm always open to collaboration and new ideas.
 If you have a project or idea that needs a passionate front-end developer, count me in!
 Let's create something amazing together.